typescript-cheatsheets/react/docs/basic/getting-started/default-props.md

 }
 ```

-The problem with this approach is it causes complex issues with the type inference working with `JSX.LibraryManagedAttributes`.
+The problem with this approach is it causes complex issues with the type inference working with `React.JSX.LibraryManagedAttributes`.
 Basically it causes the compiler to think that when creating a JSX expression with that component, that all of its props are optional.

 [See commentary by @ferdaber here](https://github.com/typescript-cheatsheets/react/issues/57) and [here](https://github.com/typescript-cheatsheets/react/issues/61).